ship123456/payment-gateway-documentation/README.md

 The application demonstrates a complete payment workflow using a clean and intuitive interface while following common payment gateway concepts such as payment processing, transaction tracking, webhook notifications, and secure authentication.

-This repository contains a complete documentation set covering installation, application usage, API reference, technical implementation, troubleshooting, and release history.
+This project demonstrates both frontend development and technical writing practices by providing a complete documentation set covering installation, application usage, API reference, technical implementation, troubleshooting, and release management.

 ## Quick Start